Specialized High School programs in Ontario

 Regional Learning Choices Program (RLCP)

-Specialized Arts Program & Regional Arts Schools
+Regional Arts Program & Regional Arts Schools

 The specialized arts program is a four-year arts program for students who are committed to exploring and deepening their understanding, skills, and experiences in the arts.